-To investigate the mechanism by which hypertension could contribute to cognitive impairment, a recent publication in Lancet Neurology describes a long-term study of over 500 people born in the same week of 1946.
+A recent publication in Lancet describes a long-term study of over 500 people born in the same week of 1946.
+The aim of the study is to investigate the mechanism by which hypertension could contribute to cognitive impairment.
 The study follows the cohort from the age of 36, taking blood pressure measurement at ages 36, 43, 53, 60-64 and 69 years.
-The majority of the participants also had their brain health monitored aged 69-71 by brain scans looking at brain size, blood vessel damage and levels of amyloid protein, an indicator of Alzheimer’s disease.
-The study found higher blood pressure in middle age was associated with blood vessel damage and smaller brain volumes (indicating poorer brain health) but not an accumulation of amyloid proteins.
-This suggests that dementia related to prolonged hypertension could be due to structural damage to the brain and blood vessels rather than by the amyloid protein associated with Alzheimer’s disease.
-(3)
+The majority of the participants also had their brain health monitored aged 69-71 by brain scans.
+Their brain size, blood vessel damage and levels of amyloid protein (an indicator of Alzheimer’s disease) are recorded.

 More research is still required on the neuroprotective properties of various hypertensive drugs and the involvement of amyloid plaques, as there is not a consensus on this in the literature.
 However, these studies highlight the importance of early diagnosis and treatment of hypertension.
 Blood pressure levels below that considered hypertensive, and at ages as young as 36 still carry an increased risk.
 Some steps recommended by the British National Health Service (NHS) to maintain healthy blood pressure and potentially lower the risk of dementia are a nutritious low salt diet, avoiding smoking and excessive drinking of alcohol, regular exercise and maintaining a healthy weight.

 - Kennelly, S.P. et al (2009) Blood pressure and dementia – a comprehensive review.
 Ther Adv Neurol Disord.
 2 (4):241-260